Master of Science in Wildlife Ecology

-- And applicants are encouraged to take the GRE exams.
+- Applicants are encouraged to take the GRE exams.

 Stipends for graduate assistantships range from a minimum of $20,000 upward per year.
-Most graduate students are supported by graduate research assistantships, but some students have teaching assistantships and participate in teaching at the undergraduate level partial.
-There are also several University-wide scholarships available on a competitive basis and the faculty nominate top ranking applicants for these awards.
+Most graduate students are supported by graduate research assistantships, but some students have teaching assistantships and participate in teaching at the undergraduate level.
+There are also several university-wide scholarships available on a competitive basis and the faculty nominates top-ranking applicants for these awards.

 Inquiries and Applications

 We post all available graduate assistantships on the Department’s website.
-We strongly encourage potential applicants to apply to specific openings and to discuss your qualifications and interests with faculty.
+We strongly encourage potential applicants to apply to specific openings and to discuss their qualifications and interests with faculty.
 Note that posted assistantships often have unique deadlines and starting dates.